risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-sink.md

 ---

 Use the `CREATE SINK` command to create a sink.
-A sink is a connection to a stream that RisingWave can send data to.
+A sink is an external target that RisingWave can send data to.
 You can create a sink from a materialized source, a materialized view, or a table.

 ## Syntax